Chanhassen, Minnesota: Namesake

+Later history

+For much of its recorded history Chanhassen has been a small agricultural and rural township.
+Since the first settlement, the area of Chanhassen was divided into two major areas, the village of Chanhassen, and the township of Chanhassen.
+The village of Chanhassen consisted of roughly 200-250 people, primarily Catholic German Americans, who lived near the Church of St. Hubertus.
+Meanwhile, the township of Chanhassen encompassed the broader community of roughly 4,000 people.
+By the 1940's Chanhassen consisted of two general stores, two bars, the Schutrop’s feed mill, a lumber yard, and the State Bank of Chanhassen.
+According to the Carver County Historical Society, well into the 1950's Chanhassen still had a population of roughly 200 people.
+Chanhassen did not officially become a city until May 8, 1967, when it was merged with Chanhassen Township, bringing the population to 4,200.

 Geography

 According to the United States Census Bureau, the city has an area of 22.88 sqmi, of which 20.44 sqmi is land and 2.44 sqmi is water.
 Most of Chanhassen is in Carver County.
 A small portion extends into Hennepin County.

 U.S. Highway 212 and Minnesota State Highways 5 and 41 are three of the main routes in Chanhassen.

 Township 116 North, Range 23 West, Fifth Principal Meridian of the Public Land Survey System.